jakemcclure/JakeMcClure.GH.io/_posts/2016-11-04-Think-Differently.md

  In post-Affordable Care Act healthcare, we've seen over the past decade the extremely slow, laggard creep of technological capabilities trickling into both healthcare delivery and our patient's management of acute and chronic illnesses.

-Because the rate of technological integration is rather slow, we are afforded the strategic advantage of time.
-Time to choose wisely and strategize how best to leverage today's tech to better healthcare for tomorrow.
+We are afforded the strategic gift of extra time since, historically, the rate of technological integration into health care has been rather slow.
+That time should be allocated to wisely strategizing how best to leverage today's tech to better healthcare for tomorrow.

 Innovation in healthcare won't be on the backs of one or two homerun hitters.
 In baseball, homerun hitters often lead the league in strikeouts.
-Similar findings out in the wild with healthcare - Exhibit A: see the win/loss stat column of Theranos.
+It's no different out in the wild with healthcare - Exhibit A: see the win/loss stat column of Theranos.

-## BITS to BEDSIDE
 Because industries outside healthcare have already shown us the fundamental components of successful tech integration, we shouldn't be swinging for the fences.
 Instead, we play "small ball".
 We build upon the basics.
+It's a mobile, messaging, voice-controlled world out there, and desktop is the doldrum of development.

+The building blocks of computing are the arrangement of `0`'s and `1`'s.
+How we bridge computing at the wearable, IoT level all the way up to that needed to scale for effective population health is the compass from which I write.

+Buy the ticket.
+Take the ride.
+We've got some work to do.